magento/magento2/app/code/Magento/Analytics/README.md

 ### Data sources

-The data sources (that must match the table names in a database) are described inside the _&lt;report&gt;_ node.
+The data sources (that must correspond to table names in a database) are described inside the _&lt;report&gt;_ node.
 The main table is specified with the _&lt;source&gt;_ tag.
 After rendering, it is represented as the `FROM` statement in an SQL query.

 The _&lt;source&gt;_ node contains the following attributes: